Paku Alam X: Family dispute

-The Principality of Mangkualaman is currently officially recognized by the Indonesian Republic under the chapter VI, articles 18, 18A and 18B of the Indonesian constitution and by the All-Indonesian Government and Keraton Association (AKKI), and Masyarakat Adat Nusantara (MATRA)/Association of the Indigenous People of the Archipelago.
+The Principality of Mangkualaman is currently officially recognized by the Indonesian Republic under the Chapter VI, Articles 18, 18A, and 18B of the Indonesian Constitution and by the All-Indonesian Government and Keraton Association (AKKI), and Masyarakat Adat Nusantara (MATRA)/Association of the Indigenous Peoples of the Archipelago.
 KGPAA Mangku Alam Al-Haj Maulana Abdullah Khalifatullah Al-Jawi abdicated the throne due to health on 26 January 2022 to his son-in-law, KPH Adipati Wiroyudho (Sultan Pangeran Rheindra Jais Bagino Bungsu), who is also of the same royal line descending from Wisnuwardhana (Raja Singhasai).
 KPH Wiroyudho was crowned as KGPAA Tingalan Jumenengan Dalem Sri Paduka Mangku Alam Al-Haj dan Jumenengan Dalem Sri Paduka Mangku Alam II.
 The heir apparent is Pangeran Mahkota Mangkualaman, KGPH Prabu Mahaputra Narendra, GRM SM Syailendra Satria Sularso Narendra.
 Mangkualaman and Mangku Alam II has been recognized by a number of Asian governments and monarchs, as well as other constitutional traditional and sub-national monarchs and deposed dynastic royal houses in the world.
-In August 2022 many traditional rulers of the archipelago and abroad met in Bali in celebration of the traditional and cultural festival of the archipelago.
+In August 2022, many traditional rulers of the archipelago and abroad met in Bali in celebration of the traditional and cultural festival of the archipelago.
 In addition to participating in the traditional and cultural festivals of the archipelago, the various traditional rulers and leaders witnessed the inauguration of Andi Bau Malik Baramamase Tatukajanangan from the Kingdom of Gowa who replaced Mangku Alam II as Chair of the Matra DPP.